skip to main content

 WEIGHTED COURSES

-At P.J Gelinas and R.C Murphy Middle Schools, averages are calculated using an unweighted number system for all courses.
-Ward Melville High School utilizes a numeric grading system based on multiple levels of weighting (Regents, Honors, Theory, and Advanced Placement).
+At P.J Gelinas and R.C Murphy Middle Schools, averages are calculated using an unweighted numeric system for all courses.
+Ward Melville High School utilizes a numeric grading system based on multiple levels of weighting (Regents, Accelerated and Honors, Theory, and Advanced Placement).
 Grade Point Averages are calculated using a weighted grading system for all courses.
+Please note New York State Education regulations do not permit public schools to award credit for courses taken in 7th grade.

 A weighting system as indicated below will be utilized in the determination of a student’s grade point average.